mutantx22/Ocr-all-images-in-folder-skip-previously-images/README.md

 Asks you to manually enter a folder path,  outputting to output.txt and skipping over any images previously processed

-    OCR on All the Images present in a Folder Simultaneously-seperate-skip-previous-processed-images-manual-input-path.py
+  python "OCR on All the Images present in a Folder Simultaneously-seperate-skip-previous-processed-images-manual-input-path.py"